Joanne Leech - Marley Blu Counselling Registered MBACP

 Newcastle Under Lyme

-Life can bring many challenges, often making it difficult for us to deal with the issues that are affecting us on a daily basis.
-This can have a negative impact on our lives.
-Sometimes this can leave us feeling emotionally overwhelmed, fearful, anxious or depressed and not knowing where to turn, who to trust, who to ask for help and therefore leaving us struggling to cope with life's difficulties.
+Sometimes life experiences can creep up on us without any warning signs or preparation.
+This can have a negative impact on our lives and can leave us feeling emotionally overwhelmed, fearful, anxious or depressed.
+Not knowing where to turn, who to trust and who to ask for help can also leave us struggling to cope.

 How counselling can help